-First, a little background: how is leather made?
+First of all: how is leather made?

-Here’s the problem with chrome-tanned leather.
+The problem with chrome-tanned leather

 It creates a non-biodegradable product, and often badly-managed toxic waste.

 Because of a desire for efficiency and low-cost goods, most leather produced today is chrome-tanned.
 And in countries where most of our leather is produced, like India and Bangladesh, chromium waste is often not managed safely and ends up in rivers, play fields, and people’s food supplies.

 Vegetable-tanned leather, a better alternative, is also usually produced in an industrial setting; it’s a water-intensive process, and often involves chemical treatments either before or after tanning to remove hair and soften the end product.